kirta6/harry-potter-gen-z/book_1/chapter_1.md

 "Legit?" faltered Professor McGonagall.
 "After all he’s done, he failed to unalive a babin and shm how did Harry survive?"

 "We can only guess," said Dumbledore.
-"We may never know."
+"But tbh idk bro."

 Professor McGonagall pulled out a tissue and dabbed at her eyes beneath her spectacles.
-Dumbledore gave a great sniff as he took a golden watch from his pocket and examined it.
+Dumbledore gave a great sniff as he took out some ice aka a golden watch from his pocket and examined it.
 It was a very odd watch.
 It had twelve hands but no numbers; instead, little planets were moving around the edge.
 It must have made sense to Dumbledore, though, because he put it back in his pocket and said, "Hagrid’s late.
 I suppose he's the one who told you I’d be here, btw?"

 "Bet," said Prof McG.
 "And I don’t suppose you’re going to tell me why you’re here of all places?"